Benjamin Bounkoulou: Political career

 In 1990, Bounkoulou returned to Congo as Director-General of the Congolese Maritime Transport Company (Socotram) and remained in that post for two years.
 Pascal Lissouba won the August 1992 presidential election, and after taking office he appointed Bounkoulou to the government as Minister of Foreign Affairs, Cooperation, and Hydrocarbons in September 1992.
 Bounkoulou left the government in 1995.

 When the Union for the Republic (UR) was founded in March 1995, Bounkoulou became its President, and he has led the party since then.
 The UR was established by members of parliament from Bouenza Region who left the ruling Pan-African Union for Social Democracy (UPADS) and another party in January 1995, complaining of government favoritism towards people from Niari Region, Lékoumou Region, and another part of Bouenza Region.

-In the short-lived government of Prime Minister Bernard Kolelas, appointed in September 1997 during the 1997 civil war, Bounkoulou was appointed as Minister of Privatisation, in charge of the Inspection générale d'Etat.
+In the short-lived government of Prime Minister Bernard Kolelas, appointed in September 1997 during the 1997 civil war, Bounkoulou was appointed Minister of Privatisation, in charge of the Inspection générale d'Etat.
 That government lasted only one month; rebels loyal to Denis Sassou Nguesso captured Brazzaville and Pointe-Noire on 14–15 October 1997, thereby ousting Lissouba and Kolelas.

 Bounkoulou was subsequently included as one of the 75 members of the National Transitional Council (CNT), which served as a transitional legislature from 1998 to 2002, and he was designated as Second Vice-President of the CNT.
 Standing as a UR candidate, Bounkoulou was elected as a Senator from Bouenza Region in the 2002 Senate election, at the end of the transitional period.
 Subsequently, he was elected as First Vice-President of the Senate on 10 August 2002.
 Bounkoulou was additionally designated as the head of the Senate's Congo–Egypt friendship group on 13 December 2004.

 In the October 2005 Senate election, Bounkoulou was re-elected to the Senate as a UR candidate in Bouenza Region.
 He received the votes of 64 electors and was tied for the highest total of any of the candidates in Bouenza.